shivdatt/shivdatt/README.md

 Hi, my name is [Shivdatt Pandya](https://shivdattpandya.com/).
-I work with talented content teams to develop frameworks to create, manage and distribute content effectively.
+I work with talented content teams and develop frameworks to create, manage and distribute content effectively.